 Cost calculations on an employee's agreement

 If you want specific salary information regarding employees' individual salaries, you must configure costs on the employee card under People.
-To do this, navigate to People > the employee for whom you want to add salary information > Agreement > Salaries.
+To do this, navigate to People > [Specific employee] > Agreement > Salaries.

 Cost calculations on an unassigned shift